 The focus of Dr. Fink’s laboratory is on understanding how sleep disorders impact the cardiovascular system.
 Ongoing experiments define the mechanisms linking disrupted sleep with the development of high blood pressure.
-There are two areas currently under investigation: (1) defining the impact of experimental shift-work on circadian patterns in blood pressure and heart rate variability, and (2) determining how pharmacologic and optogenetic manipulations of neurons in the pons can influence cardiorespiratory responses to experimental sleep apnea.
+There are two areas currently under investigation: (1) defining the impact of experimental shift-work on circadian patterns in blood pressure and heart rate variability, and (2) determining how neuronal networks in the pons regulate cardiorespiratory responses to experimental sleep apnea.
 These studies have important implications for designing interventions that reduce cardiovascular morbidity in the millions of Americans afflicted with sleep apnea syndrome and circadian rhythm disorders.

 Performing histology, sleep scoring, ventilation studies, and experiments in nerve/cardiac physiology.

 - 2016 Marie Cowan Promising Young Investigator Award, American Heart Association

 - 2014 Abstract Scholarship, Assembly on Sleep & Respiratory Neurobiology of the American Thoracic Society